DrKrakus/oc-reciplease/README.md

 L'API Yummly n'est plus disponible :
 ```
-We’re writing to inform you that the Yummly Recipe API will cease operation effective September 30, 2019. <br /> <br /> Your access to the Yummly Recipe API will continue until September 30, 2019, according to the API Terms in providing ample time for your transition.
+We’re writing to inform you that the Yummly Recipe API will cease operation effective September 30, 2019.
+Your access to the Yummly Recipe API will continue until September 30, 2019, according to the API Terms in providing ample time for your transition.
 ```

 ## Compétences à aquérir